Ezeroxp/Ezeroxp/README.md

 - Hi im @Ezeroxp a Computer science student from northern spain
 -  I’m interested in videogames and translating games.
-I'm also interested in learning how to hombrew different consoles especially the ps vita.
+I'm also interested in learning how to hombrew different consoles.
 -  I’m currently learning Japanese and finishing my degree in computer science
--  I’m looking to collaborate on projects involving the ps vita
+-  I like game design and programming

 <!---
 Ezeroxp/Ezeroxp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.